April 12, 1961

 First American in Space

-On May 5, 1961, Astronaut Alan Shepard became the first American to be launched into space.
-Shepard's suborbital flight lasted only15-minutes, during which time he experienced about 5 minutes of "weightlessness" and tested the maneuvering capability of his Mercury capsule.
+On May 5, 1961, Astronaut Alan Shepard becomes the first American to be launched into space on the first flight of the Mercury program.
+Riding atop a Mercury-Redstone 3 rocket, his suborbital flight lasts only 15 minutes.
+During this time he experiences about 5 minutes of "weightlessness" and tests the maneuvering capability of his Mercury capsule, known as Freedom 7.

 May 25, 1961